iamtsac/Gymius/README.md

 # Gymius

-Gymius is a interactive and sychronous time scheduling app for gym's facilities.
+Gymius is an interactive and sychronous time scheduling app for gym's facilities.